Generator service software

 Generator service software that produces an auditor-defensible record.

 Built by a generator-service operator — someone who priced the PM contracts, dispatched the trucks, and sat across from the surveyor when the record got pulled — not a horizontal software company that added “generator” to a dropdown.
+Who builds PowerOps.

 Your software should produce the record, not just the work order.